hwdsl2/docker-headscale/README.md

   -d hwdsl2/headscale-server
 ```

+> [!IMPORTANT]
-**Note:** With the above command, port `8080` is bound to localhost only.
+> With the above command, port `8080` is bound to localhost only.
 A reverse proxy on the host that handles TLS and forwards to `127.0.0.1:8080` is required for Tailscale clients to connect.
 See [TLS and reverse proxy](#tls-and-reverse-proxy).
 To expose the port directly instead, replace `127.0.0.1:8080:8080` with `8080:8080`.

 Alternatively, you may [set up Headscale without Docker](https://github.com/hwdsl2/headscale-install).
 To learn more about how to use this image, read the sections below.